Machine learning engineering of quantum currents

-In this work, we employ machine learning to approach the problem of generating current states in quantum circuits.
-Neural networks have been very successful in optimizing problems with complex parameter landscapes.
-Machine learning with deep reinforcement learning is a powerful tool to engineer dynamics in quantum systems~\cite{bukov2018reinforcement,sordal2019deep,mackeprang2019reinforcement,niu2019universal,day2019glassy}, that can outperform other methods~\cite{zhang2019does}.
-Deep learning relies on representing a highly complex function (e.g. the quality of the driving protocol) with a neural network, and optimize it using observable data (e.g. measurement outcomes).
-This general method is well suited to be applied directly to optimize experiments with different kind of circuits.
-Here, we demonstrate this approach to prepare quantum current states describing the flow of coherent matter-wave in closed circuits: persistent currents~\cite{eckern1992persistent}.
-Persistent currents are a direct manifestation of the phenomenon of quantum coherence and are therefore of central interest in fundamental aspects of many-body physics like superfluidity, superconductivity and mesoscopic physics~\cite{akkermans2007mesoscopic}.
-At the same time, such concepts play a vital role for important technological applications such as in Superconducting Quantum Interference Devices (SQUID's)~\cite{tinkham2004introduction} where they act as quantum sensors for the accurate measurement of magnetic fields, or of rotations as in the case of cold atom counterpart of SQUID devices ~\cite{Ryu2013,eckel2014hysteresis}.
-Persistent currents have been the object of intense studies in different contexts of quantum technologies like cold atoms~\cite{wright2013driving,pandey2019hypersonic,guo2019supersonic}, superconducting circuits~\cite{roushan2017chiral}, optical cavities~\cite{metelmann2015nonreciprocal}, opto-mechanical cavities~\cite{fang2017generalized} and tailored reservoirs~\cite{keck2018persistent}.
+Machine learning with deep reinforcement learning (RL) has been recently recognized as a powerful tool to engineer dynamics in quantum systems~\cite{Carleo602,bukov2018reinforcement,niu2019universal,day2019glassy,zhang2019does,xu2019generalizable,RevModPhys.91.045002}.
+Here, we guide quantum systems by reconfiguring deep RL protocols that have trained artificial intelligence agents to master complex decision processes~\cite{schulman2017proximal}.
+We demonstrate this approach to prepare quantum current states describing the flow of coherent matter-wave in closed circuits: persistent currents~\cite{eckern1992persistent}.
+Persistent currents are a direct manifestation of the phenomenon of quantum coherence and are therefore of central interest in fundamental aspects of many-body physics like superfluidity, superconductivity and mesoscopic physics~\cite{akkermans2007mesoscopic}. \revE{At the same time, such concepts play a vital role for important emerging applications such as rotation sensors based on guided matter waves in atomtronic circuits~\cite{Ryu2013} which employ similar ideas to their superconducting counterpart the Superconducting Quantum Interference Devices (SQUID's)~\cite{tinkham2004introduction}.} Persistent currents have been the object of intense studies in different contexts of quantum technologies like cold atoms~\cite{wright2013driving,pandey2019hypersonic,guo2020supersonic}, superconducting circuits~\cite{roushan2017chiral}, optical cavities~\cite{metelmann2015nonreciprocal}, opto-mechanical cavities~\cite{fang2017generalized} and tailored reservoirs~\cite{keck2018persistent}.